orange-cloudfoundry/terraform-provider-credhub/README.md

 EOF
 ```

-6. you can now performs any terraform action on [credhub](https://github.com/cloudfoundry-incubator/credhub) resources
+6. you can now perform any terraform action on [credhub](https://github.com/cloudfoundry-incubator/credhub) resources

 ## provider configuration